DemISee1/DemISee1.github.io/README.md

 ### Q: Why is markdown better than a word processor?

-A: Markdown's simple and intuitive syntax make it extremely readable to most people.
+A: Markdown's simple and intuitive syntax make it extremely readable for most individuals.
 Since Markdown files are plain text files, they are compatible with version control systems like Git.
-It is a very portable language as it can be opened and edited with any text editor and can be converted to a number of other popular formats using software such as [Pandoc](https://pandoc.org).
+Also, it is a very portable language as it can be opened and edited with any text editor and can be converted to a number of other popular formats using software such as [Pandoc](https://pandoc.org).

 ### Q: Why is my resume not showing up?